Papers of Bruce McKinney

 Overview

-Coffeyville, Kansas native Bruce A. McKinney began his career as an activist in the Lesbian, Gay, Bisexual, and Transgendered (LGBT) community during the 1960s while still a student in Coffeyville.
-During college, he was active in Wichita State University's Student Homophile Association.
+Coffeyville, Kansas native Bruce A. McKinney began his career as an activist in the Lesbian, Gay, Bisexual, and Transgender (LGBT) community during the 1960s while still a student in Coffeyville.
 After college McKinney continued his activism in the community and began his archive, collecting items of significance related to the LGBT community both in and outside of Kansas.
 This collection reflects McKinney's involvement in the community as an activist and an archivist.
 It includes McKinney's personal notebooks, organization papers, newspaper and magazine serials, posters, and other memorabilia.
 It also contains the papers of both Rob Gutzman and Steve Wheeler, whose papers were donated to McKinney's archive posthumously.

 Dates